Davide-1998/Extractive_summarization_framework/README.md

 summarization framework which exploits several scoring strategies to achieve a good summary of the documents in the input dataset.

+# Files in the repository
+The files contains in this repository are:
+- The *.py modules which contain the code for the framework implemented.
+- The Extractive_summarization_2.ipynb which containing the code generating the results in the report.
+- The Extractive_summarization_2.pdf which is the report of the project.

 # Dataset
 The dataset used is the _CNN\_dailymail 3.0.0_ downloaded from [Huggingface](https://huggingface.co/datasets/cnn_dailymail).